 In the end, the much-hyped death of a major character on ABC's hit plane-crash drama "Lost" was surprising only because it was so predictable.

 Since its fall debut, "Lost" has thrown viewers twist after twist.
-Mild-mannered Hurley turned out to be a millionaire .
+Mild-mannered Hurley turned out to .
 Cool Kate was a bank robber, and maybe worse.
 Mysterious John Locke had been paralyzed until the crash cured him.
 And stepsiblings Boone and Shannon had, uh, the kind of sibling relationship a lot of us suspected only went on between Greg and Marcia Brady.

 So when show creator J.J.
 Abrams started telling the press that he was going to kill off one of his 14 main characters before the season's end, no one seemed safe.
 Readers , and almost everyone was suggested as a possible corpse.